yanyan314/Singapore-Airlines-Interviews/README.md

 # 12.questions
 If I am lucky to join the company, what's the biggest changllenge for the position? and what skills I can prepared in advance for the job?

+# 13.AI
+powerful applications enabled by LLMs is sophisticated question-answering (Q&A) chatbots.
+These are applications that can answer questions about specific source information.
+These applications use a technique known as Retrieval Augmented Generation, or RAG.
+RAG is a technique for augmenting LLM knowledge with additional data.
+LLMs can reason about wide-ranging topics, but their knowledge is limited to the public data up to a specific point in time that they were trained on.
+If you want to build AI applications that can reason about private data or data introduced after a model’s cutoff date, you need to augment the knowledge of the model with the specific information it needs.
+The process of bringing the appropriate information and inserting it into the model prompt is known as Retrieval Augmented Generation (RAG).

+LangChain is a framework for developing applications powered by language models.
+Before your chosen LLM can act on your data, you first need to process the data and load it.
+We use llamindex to Load the data
+Transform the data and Index and store the data in  With your data loaded, you now have a list of Document objects (or a list of Nodes).
+It's time to build an Index over these objects so you can start querying them.
+Vector Store Index embeds your documents. embedding, is a numerical representation of the semantics, or meaning of your text.
+Once the ranking is complete, VectorStoreIndex returns the most-similar embeddings as their corresponding chunks of text.
+The number of embeddings it returns is known as k, so the parameter controlling how many embeddings to return is known as top_k.
+This whole type of search is often referred to as "top-k semantic retrieval" for this reason.